openshift-psap/specfem-client/documentation/specfem_blog.md

 5. the script to launch on each MPI process (`/mnt/helper/run.sh`, mounted from `ConfigMap/run-mesher-sh` and created from [`run_mesher.sh`])

-The `MPIJob` execution creates a launcher pod running our base image (where OpenMPI is installed), and spawns the right number of worker pods on the worker nodes.
-Then the launcher pod kicks the OpenMPI execution that spawns the MPI processes inside the worker pods.
+The `MPIJob` execution creates a launcher Pod running our base image (where OpenMPI is installed), and spawns the right number of worker Pods on the worker nodes.
+Then the launcher Pod kicks the OpenMPI execution that spawns the MPI processes inside the worker Pods.
 And at last, Specfem mesher is executed on the OpenShift cluster.

 The last missing bit required to properly run Specfem mesher is a